Tracking Summer Greenland Blocking: the Upstream Pathway Shapes Historical Extremes and Future Change: Characteristics of summer Greenland blocking in reanalysis

-Fig. \ref{trajectories} shows the center-of-mass positions of the blocking events crossing Greenland in ERA5 for JJA.
+Fig.~\ref{trajectories} shows the center-of-mass positions of the blocking events crossing Greenland in ERA5 for JJA.
 The two panels present the center of mass derived using the DAV and GHA indices and tracked throughout the blocking life cycle, including days prior to the blocks' arrival over Greenland.

-The DAV index is detecting more blocking events compared to the GHA index, meaning that not all the reversal of the meridional gradient of geopotential height are associated to a large and persistent geopotential height anomaly.
+The DAV index detects more blocking events compared to the GHA index, indicating that not all reversals of the meridional geopotential height gradient are associated with a large and persistent geopotential height anomaly.
 The events detected through the DAV index are more localized over Greenland throughout their life cycle (Fig.~\ref{trajectories}a), whereas those detected using the GHA index can travel longer distances (note that the map projection exaggerates distances at higher latitudes) and tend to form two clusters: one over northern Europe and one over northeastern Canada (Fig.~\ref{trajectories}b).
 This difference reflects the design of the two indices: GHA tends to detect earlier stages of blocking onset compared to DAV, since the ridge typically develops before Rossby wave breaking \citep{sousa2018european}.
 Moreover, the GHA index detects larger blocked areas as individual blocking systems, increasing the likelihood of event merging and splitting.

 As shown in Fig.~\ref{boxplot_all_events}, events detected using the GHA index are, on average, about twice as large in area and tend to last longer than those detected using the DAV index.
-These characteristics are consistent with the broader center-of-mass distribution observed in Figure \ref{trajectories}.
+These characteristics are consistent with the broader center-of-mass distribution observed in Fig.~\ref{trajectories}.
 Greenland blocking events are associated with both positive and negative values of the WBI index (Fig~\ref{boxplot_all_events}d), indicating that wave breaking during GB events can be both cyclonic and anticyclonic.
 This holds true for both indices.

 Moreover, the two hotspots of block trajectory frequency, one east and one west of Greenland, identified by the GHA index confirm the finding from \citet{hauser2024life} that GB events can originate from two preferred locations.
-Hereafter we adopt their same nomenclature, referring to blocking events following a east-to-west trajectory as ''retrograding" blocks and those originating west of Greenland as ''upstream" blocks.
+Hereafter we adopt their same nomenclature, referring to blocking events preferentially residing to the east of Greenland as ''retrograding" blocks and those residing west of Greenland as ''upstream" blocks.